t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Security Architecture {#sec6-1}

+Most things might be required to support both centralized and distributed operation patterns.
+Distributed thing-to-thing communication might happen on demand, for instance, when two things form an ad-hoc security domain to cooperatively fulfill a certain task.
+Likewise, nodes may communicate with a backend service located in the Internet without a central security manager.
+ The same nodes may also be part of a centralized architecture with a dedicated node being responsible for the security management for group communication between things in the IoT domain.
+In today's IoT, most common architectures are fully centralized in the sense that all the security relationships within a segment are handled by a central party.
+In the ZigBee standard, this entity is the trust center.
+Current proposals for 6LoWPAN/CoRE identify the 6LoWPAN Border Router (6LBR) as such a device.

+A centralized architecture allows for central management of devices and keying materials as well as for the backup of cryptographic keys.
+However, it also imposes some limitations.
+First, it represents a single point of failure.
+ This is a major drawback, e.g., when key agreement between two devices requires online connectivity to the central node.
+Second, it limits the possibility to create ad-hoc security domains without dedicated security infrastructure.
+ Third, it codifies a more static world view, where device roles are cast in stone, rather than a more dynamic world view that recognizes that networks and devices, and their roles and ownership, may change over time (e.g., due to device replacement and hand-over of control).

+Decentralized architectures, on the other hand, allow creating ad-hoc security domains that might not require a single online management entity and are operative in a much more stand-alone manner.
+The ad- hoc security domains can be added to a centralized architecture at a later point in time, allowing for central or remote management.

 The choice of security architecture has many implications regarding key management, access control, or security scope.
 A distributed (or ad-hoc) architecture means that security relationships between things are setup on the fly between